 The government and business response to the COVID-19 pandemic has resulted in economic catastrophe for millions of Texans.
 Economic hardship arising from the spread of COVID-19 have impacted millions of Texans.
 Many have lost their jobs or faced significant financial harm.
 That affects people in many ways, including child support.
 If you receive child support, getting that check each month is that much more important right now.
 If you are the parent that pays child support, making ends meet...read more

 Business Valuations have never been more difficult than right now.
 Brian and Jake sit down to help answer the questions you have about valuing your business during a divorce during the ongoing pandemic.
-The Texas Family Law Podcast is available for download on Apple Podcasts, as well as on SoundCloud and Spotify.
-Don't feel like listening to it?
-The entire transcript is available below.read more
+The Texas Family Law Podcast is available for download on Apple Podcasts, as well as on SoundCloud and Spotify.read more

 How does COVID-19 and the related shelter-in-place directives affect your rights as a parent in Texas?
 How does visitation work right now?
 What if the other parent is not behaving safely?
 We answer these and more as we discuss the latest news.
 The Texas Family Law podcast is available for download on SoundCloud, Apple Podcasts, and Spotify.read more